duckwt1/comicsphere/README.md

 ## ✨ Description

 **ComicSphere** is a modern, feature-rich manga app built using **Kotlin** and **Jetpack Compose**.
 It allows users to discover trending manga, track reading progress, manage favorites, and read directly from **MangaDex**, all within a sleek, native interface.
+The UI design is inspired by the open-source manga reader **[Kotatsu](https://github.com/KotatsuApp/Kotatsu)** for a clean and intuitive reading experience.

 ## 🎯 Features